 Third Party Verification

-MCA will expect evidence of compliance with the Regulatory expectations on moorings for floating wind and marine devices demonstrated through the report.
+MCA will expect evidence of compliance with the Regulatory expectations on moorings for floating wind and marine devices demonstrated through the report and third-party verification.

 6.6 Traffic Monitoring

-There is a requirement for OREI operators to monitor and review the impact their activities have on the safety of navigation during construction and operation phase.
+There is a requirement for OREI operators to monitor and review the impact their activities have on the safety of navigation during the construction and operation phases.

 The main purpose of vessel traffic monitoring is to be able to ensure the Navigation Risk Assessment (NRA) for the project is accurate for the construction and operation phase; that the predictions made in the NRA with regards to the traffic patterns are accurate, and to ensure the mitigation measures are effective and remain fit for purpose.

 c.
-This should be carried out using AIS data and where practical, feedback should also be obtained from commercial Masters, fishing vessel skippers, work boat crews and recreational sailors who regularly operate in and around different wind farm sites to get realistic information on their experiences in different conditions.
+This should be carried out using AIS data and where practical, feedback should also be sought from commercial Masters, fishing vessel skippers, work boat crews and recreational sailors who regularly operate in and around different wind farm sites to get realistic information on their experiences in different conditions.

 d.
 The MCA would expect the opportunity to discuss any changes identified as part of this monitoring, since the submission of the NRA.